 The reheating time will depend on whether your smoked brisket is already sliced or you are reheating the whole piece.

 If you have sliced beef, the time will be approximately 20 minutes to half an hour.
-If you heat the entire piece, you will likely need 45 minutes and even an hour, depending on the size of the brisket.
+If you heat the entire piece, you will likely need to leave the brisket in the oven for 45 minutes or even an hour, depending on the size of the piece.

 In any case, if you have a thermometer, you can easily check if the meat is ready.
-It should have a temperature of 160 degrees when sufficiently heated.
+It should have an internal temperature of 160 degrees when sufficiently heated.

 Sous vide is a technique that perfectly preserves the moisture and juiciness of the meat you are heating.
 The downside is that it really takes a long time, and you have to be patient until the right temperature is reached.